adobe/aepsdk-edge-ios/Documentation/Tutorials/edge-send-event-tutorial.md

 </p></details>

-To connect to Assurance, we will use the session link method:
+To connect to Assurance, use the session link method:
-1. Copy the session link; you can click the icon of a double overlapping box to the right of the link to copy it.
+1. Copy the session link; you can select the icon of a double overlapping box to the right of the link to copy it.
     - If using a physical device, it may be helpful to have a way to send this link to the device (ex: Airdrop, email, text, etc.).
 Alternatively, you can use the camera on your physical device to scan the QR code.
 2. Open Safari (or other web browser).
 3. Paste the Assurance session link copied from step 1 into the URL/search text field and enter, or use **Paste and Go**.